earthly/website/blog/_posts/2022-12-12-buildingrunning-NVIDIAcontainer.md

     Learn how to build and run NVIDIA containers with GPU access using the NVIDIA Container Runtime.
 This tutorial explains the architecture of the runtime, installation steps, and how to configure GPU access in Docker containers.
 last_modified_at: 2023-07-19
 ---
-**The article discusses the NVIDIA Container Runtime and its role in AI and ML containerization.
-Earthly optimizes the build process for projects utilizing NVIDIA's GPU capabilities.
-[Check it out](/).**
+**This article examines the NVIDIA Container Runtime's features for AI and ML.
+Earthly simplifies the build process with NVIDIA Container Runtime.
+[Learn more about Earthly](/).**

 [NVIDIA Container Runtime](https://github.com/NVIDIA/nvidia-container-runtime) allows containerized applications to access your host's GPU hardware.
 It facilitates the containerization of systems that would otherwise be off-limits, such as artificial intelligence (AI) and machine learning (ML) workloads.
 With NVIDIA [Container](/blog/docker-slim) Runtime installed, you can run these apps in containers on *any* host with an NVIDIA GPU.